DorskFR/tidalidarr/README.md

 - In the logs you will see a link pointing to tidal and requiring authentication
 - After the device is authorized, there is a ~30sc delay before authentication succeeds and the token is written to `token.json`

+The link to authorize can also be viewed at http://localhost:8000/auth

 ### Automatic download

 Tidalidarr queries your lidarr instance for missing albums and starts searching / downloading